In this article:

 💡 Related: Is IdentityForce Legit?
 What To Know Before Buying →

 IdentityForce offers two tiers of plans depending on whether or not you want credit monitoring and credit simulator tools.
-You can also choose between an individual or family plan (two adults — children are extra).
-However, you’ll need to call one of the company’s sales representatives to discuss family plans.
+You can also choose between an individual or family plan (two adults).

-IdentityForce offers a 30-day free trial of its basic plan, but doesn’t provide a money-back guarantee for subscribers.
+IdentityForce offers a 30-day free trial of its basic plan (identity theft protection only), but doesn’t provide a money-back guarantee for subscribers.

-IdentityForce offers decent protection against some types of fraud, but its services aren’t comprehensive enough to prevent sophisticated hacks and scams.
-The company doesn’t have the best family protection policy, and neglects to secure customers’ mobile devices properly.
-For many people, these drawbacks mean that IdentityForce isn’t worth it.
+The bottom line: IdentityForce offers decent protection against some types of fraud, but its services aren’t comprehensive enough to prevent sophisticated hacks and scams.

 Both Aura and IdentityForce provide you with tools that make you a less vulnerable target for cybercriminals and fraudsters – but with varying degrees of success.